 If the trophy hunting businesses do not succeed in selling all their licenses this is mainly due to the fact that big parts of African hunting concessions are already devoid of elephants.
 Between 2001 and 2015, in the midst of the biggest ever poaching crisis, 81,572 elephant trophies (including tusks, hides, feet, tails etc.) were exported out of Africa .
 Since all older bulls have been killed already and some hunters refuse to kill younger bulls, Namibia meanwhile even sells hunting permits to hunt down females .

-Scientists have been observing that the intelligent pachyderms – driven by fear – are migrating into safer countries, e.g. Botswana, where trophy hunting was officially abolished in 2014 [4,5].
+Scientists have been observing that the intelligent pachyderms – driven by fear – are migrating into safer countries, e.g. Botswana, where trophy hunting was banned from 2014 to 2019 [4,5].
 Frequently hunters are lurking in these escape routes with the intention of killing these elephants.
 In 2017 a downright massacre took place in the Caprivi Strip between Botswana to the south and Angola and Zambia to the north: the Caprivi is, however, national territory of Namibia and therefore hunting ground.
 The killings of amateur hunters are in no way less brutal as those of poachers.
 The gentle giants do not die immediately through the firearms which were developed to kill humans.
 The killing process is drawn out and a terrible torture for the sensitive animals which, already wounded, will be terrified and run for their lives.

 In a deserted hunting camp in Bwabwata Park (Caprivi), apart from rotten meat, the skulls of 30 elephants were found – all of which had numerous bullet holes .